Air America (radio network): Reorganizational bankruptcy and sale to Green Family Media

 A week later, on October 13, 2006, Air America filed for bankruptcy protection under Chapter 11, at the U.S. Bankruptcy Court for the Southern District of New York.
 Air America continued broadcasting while the finances were worked out with the creditors.
 The company had US$4,331,265.30 in assets and US$20,266,056.23 in liabilities.
 Al Franken alone was owed US$360,749.98 and Rob Glaser, founder of RealNetworks, was owed the most at US$9.8 million.
 The filing had over 25 pages of creditors and showed that the company lost US$9.1 million in 2004, US$19.6 million in 2005 and an additional US$13.1 million by mid-October in 2006.

 On January 29, 2007, Air America "signed a letter of intent to sell its business to SLG Radio LLC, an entity controlled by Stephen L. Green, the founder and chairman of SL Green Realty Corp, a company that controls 27 million ft2 (2.5 million m2) of real estate with a market capitalization of US$12 billion".
 Air America CEO Scott Elberg said of Air America's sale, "We are extremely pleased to have reached this agreement with Mr. Green, which will solidify Air America's future."
-The sale was completed on March 6, 2007, to Green Family Media, a new company created by Stephen Green and his brother Mark J. Green.
+The sale was completed on March 6, 2007, to Green Family Media, a new company created by Stephen Green and his brother Mark Green.

 Franken moves on to the U.S. Senate

-During the bankruptcy, key on-air personality Al Franken decided that he was going to give up his show of three years in order to run for U.S. Senate.
+During the bankruptcy, key on-air personality Al Franken decided that he was going to give up his show of three years to run for U.S. Senate.
 He made his official announcement during the last show.
 Thom Hartmann replaced him in March 2007.
 Franken won a close and highly contested election to become the 60th Senator in the Democratic Caucus for the 111th United States Congress.